 4. Your spider veins are turning into varicose veins.

-The difference between spider and varicose veins is that the former is more of a cosmetic issue, while the latter is a medical issue.
+The difference between a spider and varicose veins is that the former is more of a cosmetic issue, while the latter is a medical issue.
 Spider veins are caused by weakened or damaged vein valves, which, makes blood pool around where the vein branches off.
 Varicose veins are also caused by weakened or damaged vein valves, but they become twisted and bulge so that they can be felt under the surface of your skin.
 It is not common for your spider veins to turn into varicose veins, but it is possible.
-Varicose veins are a more serious condition than spider veins, so at this point you will want to seriously consider seeing a doctor.
+Varicose veins are a more serious condition than spider veins, so at this point, you will want to seriously consider seeing a doctor.
 Varicose veins are typically more painful and have more severe risks associated with them.

 5. You have begun to develop skin ulcers.